Structure

 EU Regulated Professions

-Non-EU citizens are recommended to check the national laws of the home country to assess under which conditions recognition of their diploma in architecture provided by University of Luxembourg is possible.
+Non-EU citizens are advised to check the national laws of their home country to assess the conditions of recognition of their diploma in architecture provided by the University of Luxembourg.